Sierra Leone National Youth Policy

 - To identify projects/programmes that can be recommended for funding and support.

-- To promote collaboration and cooperation amongst Youth organisations operating within the district.
+- To promote collaboration and cooperation amongst the Cach organisation operating within the district.

 - To plan, develop and implement projects and programmes that are beneficial to young people.